tylerkowalski/GPU-Encyclopedia/Vulkan.md

 ### FrameBuffer
   - Container of all the `VkImageView`s which **represent** the attachments [defines which `VkImageView` is to be which attachment]
-  - When `vkCmdBeginRenderPass` is called at the start of command buffer recording, `vkRenderPassBeginInfo` requires both the FrameBuffers and RenderPass objects
+  - When `vkCmdBeginRenderPass` is called at the start of command buffer recording, `vkRenderPassBeginInfo` requires both the FrameBuffers and RenderPass objects [the `VkFramebuffer` in conjunction with the `VkRenderPass` define the render target]

+### RenderPass
+ - *RenderPass*: a chunk of metadata describing the outputs of a larger set of draw calls, similar to a C++ declaration for which you provide the implementation later; it defines which attachments will be drawn into.

+  - *Subpass*: rendering operations that depend on the contents of framebuffers in previous passes (e.g a sequence of post-processing effects).
+Using subpasses instead of multiple renderpasses allows for operations to be re-ordered and for memory bandwidth to be *potentially* conserved

+  - *Subpass dependencies*: describes the execution order between subpasses, forming a dependency DAG (logically equiv. to pipeline barrier between 2 subpasses).
+Otherwise, subpasses are asynchronous.

 ### Buffers, Images, & Memory
  - `VkDeviceMemory` represents actual memory allocated on the GPU